 Whenever possible, take the time to write full, expressive sentences.

-IDEA: instead of having a mood tracker make of of simple color-coded boxes, assign each day two lines in your bullet journal.
+IDEA: Instead of having a mood tracker made of simple, color-coded boxes, assign two lines in your bullet journal for each day.
 Fill in those two lines with expressive words, and then go back and highlight in a color-coded method to visually represent the predominant emotion.
 This allows a bullet journal user to have both:

 Attention: Being Mindfully Present to Our Bullet Journal

 Research is abundantly clear that one key to improved mental well-being is the practice of mindfulness (Source 1, Source 2, Source 3).
 When you think of mindfulness, you might think of a yoga class, meditation, or other spaces set aside for specific mindfulness practices.
 However, mindfulness can be applied to absolutely any part of our day.
 Whether we are brushing our teeth, walking the dog, or preparing a meal, we can do so with an active awareness of the sensory experience of going about the activity.

 This attention turned to our bodies helps soothe and regulate frazzled minds and, actually, is a big part of DBT therapy.

 What attention looks like in bullet journaling: Mindful attention while bullet journaling means letting ourselves focus on our bullet journal and only on our bullet journal.
 While we may think that we study better with music in the background or a TV show playing softly, mindfulness asks that we turn our attention to just one thing at a time to focus and experience that thing fully.

 If you cannot afford a personal use license, you may hand-copy these layouts into your bullet journal.
 As with all my art, I encourage the creation of unique new art inspired by my work.
 However, publication or resale of the exact templates on this page, or versions similar enough to constitute copyright infringement, may be subject to DMCA claims, as well as fees and penalties assessed by my post-licensing partner and legal advisors.